Sergio3215/Custom-Widget-StreamElement/Ruleta de armas Valorant/README.md

 ## English

 ### Description📝
-This widget implements a Valorant agent roulette for Stream Elements.
+This widget implements a Valorant weapons roulette for Stream Elements.

 This command is customized with the Command field and sent through the Channel field.

-When you use the command, it selects one Valorant agent randomly.
+When you use the command, it selects one Valorant weapons randomly.

 ### Get Start 🚀
 To get started, follow these steps: